borg286/exoria/index.md

 * After getting access to iron, the Magneticraft shelving unit acts as a poor man's centralized inventory.
 It needs to be filled with chests (up to 24 split across 3 layers, 8 chests per layer).
 Clicking anywhere on a layer will let you see the contents of all 8 chests in that layer, and let you switch the view to another layer

+* After getting access to processing gold, making a backpack from fiber (rushes) and a gold plate is very cheap, and you can open it with a hotkey from anywhere in your inventory.
+It can also be expanded to a rather large size with backpack pockets that you put in the backpack and right click for one extra row each.

 * The Terraqueous CraftBench and CraftFurnace act as upgraded versions of their respective blocks

     * The CraftBench has a 27 slot inventory, and can autocraft faster than the BC Factory Auto Workbench (depends on the extraction pipe speed)